geosolutions-it/doc-geonode/004_admin_workshop/index.rst

 :ref:`default_language`
     GeoNode's default language is English, but GeoNode users can change the interface language with the pulldown menu at the top-right of most GeoNode pages.
 Once a user selects a language GeoNode remembers that language for subsequent pages.

+:ref:`data`
+    This module will walk you through the various options available to load data into your GeoNode from GeoServer, on the command-line or programatically.
+You can choose from among these techniques depending on what kind of data you have and how you have your geonode setup.